metered-ca/video-javascript-quickstart/README.md

   ## Testing on Multiple Devices

-  To test the application on multiple devices you can use ngrok, you can download and install it from here: https://ngrok.com/download
+  To test the application on multiple devices you can use [tsocket](https://tsocket.org), you can download and install it from here: https://tsocket.org

   After installing run the demo application then run the command

   ```
-  ngrok http 4000
+  tsocket http 4000
   ```

-  ngrok will give you a URL that you can open on multiple devices to test out video conferencing.
+  tsocket will give you a URL that you can open on multiple devices to test out video conferencing.

   ## Further Reading